-Content: This activity explores the meaning of probability and equally likely outcomes through physical and computer simulations.

-Prerequisites: For the computer simulation section, limited familiarity with the software Minitab is useful.
-Students will be shown how to create a Minitab macro in this lab.
+This activity explores the meaning of probability and equally likely outcomes again through physical and computer simulations.
+It does not assume much familiarity with the software, Minitab.
+Note: Students will be shown how to create a Minitab macro in this lab.